 In an effort to pass along their success to other niche markets, the Bristlr team came up with M14 Industries, an app-building company for entrepreneurs.
 They create apps that empower people and bring niche communities together around common interests — everything from reading to tattoos.
 M14 Industries gives technical backing to people with cool ideas for a new social platform.

 It’s an undeniably amusing premise — a dating site for people with beards! — but what John created is much more.
 Bristlr fosters a lighthearted atmosphere for singles who are too awesome for the mainstream.
-The site doesn’t take itself seriously, and many daters enjoy that about it.
+The niche dating platform doesn’t take itself seriously, and many daters enjoy that about it.

-Since 2014, Bristlr has revolutionized the dating space by meeting the demand for beard-centric dating.
-Their good humor, simple design, and clear marketing has grown their audience to preposterous lengths — much like many of the beards on the site.
+Since 2014, Bristlr has revolutionized the dating space by powering beard-centric dating.
+Their good humor, simple design, and clear appeal has grown their audience to impressive lengths — much like many of the beards on the site.

 Today, hundreds of thousands of users, with and without beards, go online to find relationships in a niche community.
 This dating space is as distinctive as it is delightful, and it’s free to join so why not give it a shot?